 If you or your children are in any way dissatisfied with their schools, or if (as we did) you move away and are not impressed with what is available in your new district, consider the alternative – to educate them out of school.

 If you have younger children who are not yet at school, ask yourself what school could offer that you couldn’t.
-Some parents decide that they will educate their children at home for the first few years (after all, many countries do not start any formal education until a child is seven or eight) and re-consider later on.
+Some parents decide that they will educate their children at home for the first few years, and re-consider later on.
+Many countries, after all, do not start any formal education until a child is seven or eight.
 You may want to visit local schools in your area, and ask as many questions as possible about their facilities and philosophies.

 It is also a good idea to speak to parents with children at the schools, and – if possible – to some of the children who attend the schools.
 Take your child with you when you visit the schools, and see what his reaction is.
 Does the prospect of school seem exciting to him – perhaps because he has friends there already, and the classrooms look enjoyable – or daunting and scary?

 A shy child will not be made braver by being forced into a group environment before he is ready.
 It is a strange (and untrue) myth that children can only learn to socialise well when they are in school.
 See my pages on socialising if you have any doubts about this aspect of home education.

 Can parents teach all that a teacher can?

 In their first five years you taught your children an entire language, introduced them to the world, to dozens of people, and probably read them several books.
 They have developed from helpless dependent babies into small people with minds of their own, who continually ask questions and have a great hunger for learning.